e-gov/GOVSSO/TechnicalSpecification.md

 GOVSSO relies on the OpenID Connect standard error messages [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.6.
 Authentication Error Response" and [[OAUTH](https://tools.ietf.org/html/rfc6749)] "4.1.2.1.
 Error Response".
 The error messages are always displayed in English.

+Additionally, the following custom error codes are returned:
+*

 `state` is also returned but no authorization code (`code`) is sent.

 ***Example GOVSSO authentication error***